Accommodation Guide to Queenstown

 - Queenstown Hill – Location: north of city centre, Distance from centre: 6min drive/16min walk.
 Average hostel night: NZ$28-33.

-- Goldfield Heights – Location: east of city centre along Frankton Road, Distance from centre: 7min drive/45min walk.
+- Goldfield Heights – Location: east of the city centre along Frankton Road, Distance from centre: 7min drive/45min walk.
 Average weekly rent for a room: NZ$290.

-- Marina Heights – Location: east of city centre along Frankton Road, Distance from centre: 10min drive/1h5min walk.
+- Marina Heights – Location: east of the city centre along Frankton Road, Distance from centre: 10min drive/1h5min walk.
 Average weekly rent for a room: NZ$190.

 - Kelvin Heights – Location: south of city centre, Distance from centre: 22min drive.
 Average weekly rent for a room: NZ$180.